ml-research/CLEVR-Hans/README.md

 images on the CPU in parallel processes.
 This is obviously a sub-optimal hack was the quickest fix.
 Feel free to optimise.

+## References
+<a id="1">[1]</a>
+Johnson, J., Hariharan, B., Van Der Maaten, L., Fei-Fei, L., Lawrence Zitnick, C., & Girshick, R. (2017).
+Clevr: A diagnostic dataset for compositional language and elementary visual reasoning.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2901-2910).

 ## Citation
 If you find this dataset useful in your research, please consider citing: